amWRit/Ed-dyRun/README.md

 Score increases when the Maths number result or English word result is equal to the target given.
 After certain score limit, the speed of the game increases.
 Also the level increases.

+### HEALTH SYSTEM
+The player has 4 health points.
+Health is decreased by one point if the player collides with enemy obstacles.
+The game is over when the health become zero.

 ### CLEARING RESULT
 The player can press C key to clear the current result and start fresh.

 ## __Game Over State__
 ![alt text](https://github.com/me50/amWRit/blob/games50/assignments/2020/x/final/game_screenshots/game_over.PNG "Game Over State")
-- The game is over when the player hits with an obstacle on the road and dies.
+- The game is over when the health of the player become zero.
 - The player can use the _restart button_ to restart the game and play again.

 # Assets Used